Connect with others who understand.

 People with hepatitis C virus (HCV) infections are more likely to develop SMZL.
 About 1 out of 5 people with SMZL are infected with HCV.
 Autoimmune disorders may also increase risk.
 However, most people with HCV or autoimmune conditions don’t develop SMZL.

-Symptoms of Splenic Marginal Zone Lymphoma
+Splenic Marginal Zone Lymphoma Symptoms

 • Pain in the abdomen or left shoulder